heig-vd-dai-course/heig-vd-dai-course/24-practical-work-3/COURSE_MATERIAL.md

 protocol.

-The web application will be defined by an application protocol interface (API) and will be deployed on a virtual machine and accessible from the Internet using a domain name.
+The web application will be defined by an application protocol interface (API) and will be deployed on a virtual machine (a server).
+The application will be accessible from the Internet using a domain name.

-You can interact with the web application using your web browser and/or a command line tool such as curl or you can develop your own application client.
+You will be able to interact with the web application using your web browser and/or a command line tool such as curl.

 The API will be defined by you.